IT Support & Cybersecurity for Manufacturing Companies

 IT/OT Boundary Exposure

 Plant-floor devices and connected equipment sit alongside office IT.
-Without segmentation, a compromised workstation or remote-access path can create exposure across environments.
+Without segmentation, a compromised workstation or remote-access path can create exposure across environments that weren’t meant to be connected.
 Manufacturers need clear separation between office, warehouse, and plant-adjacent infrastructure.
+It’s not something that’s optional once you’ve had an incident.
 Over one in five organizations reported a cybersecurity incident affecting OT systems in the past year, and 40% of those incidents caused operational disruption (SANS ICS/OT Cybersecurity Report, 2025).

 Phishing & Business Email Compromise

 Attackers impersonate suppliers, customers, or executives to redirect payments or deliver malware.
-Manufacturing payment chains move quickly and involve multiple people — exactly the conditions BEC thrives in.
+Manufacturing payment chains move quickly and involve multiple people.
+It’s exactly the environment BEC thrives in.
+If you’re not running email security and training together, you’re exposed.

 Why Manufacturers Work With Fusion

 Fusion has supported Canadian businesses where uptime, security, and accountability matter since 2012.
-Our CEO holds the CISSP certification — your security posture isn’t guided by a generalist help desk — it’s led by senior cybersecurity leadership.
+Our CEO holds the CISSP certification.
+Your security posture isn’t guided by a generalist help desk.
+It’s led by senior cybersecurity leadership.
 We align services to CIS Controls v8.1, giving your business a defensible baseline for insurance applications, vendor questionnaires, and day-to-day control hygiene.
+Manufacturers across the Greater Toronto Area rely on our Toronto IT support services and managed IT services Toronto to keep production systems secure and available.
+For facilities with OT/IT convergence concerns, our Toronto cybersecurity services cover endpoint protection, compliance, and incident response.

 93%